 You will find a vast resource of Pike County’s past.
 You will experience genealogy at it’s finest.
 We offer free classes, resources, and the volunteers to make it all happen.
 From creating & publishing our newsletter called “The Echo”, Keeping our website going, keeping projects going, keeping the library open, collecting mail & emails for research, Doing the research requests, keeping up with phone calls and email, teaching classes, working the local festivals, to keeping copies of cemeteries buried on properties through land records.
 We have all sorts of volunteers who care enough to go that extra step.

 We are always adding to the library.
 From our cemetery project for the past 7 years which includes the picture of the person’s tombstone, a pic of the person (if available), Death certificate (if available), obituary, and a bio if there is one.
 All on the same page of a person.
-We are working on a resource for the poor farm; we are gathering info on the Love, Poor Farm, Little Africa, Bush, Buckskin and other little lost cemeteries through funeral home records and death certificates from 1910-1964.
+We are working on a resource for the poor farm; we are gathering info on the Love, Poor Farm, Little Africa, Busch, Buckskin and other little lost cemeteries through funeral home records and death certificates from 1910-1970.

 The Library/Museum is open every Thursday 1pm to 4pm.
 Or by appointment.